GUT-AI/memory-bottleneck/references/README.rst

 - `A Survey on Deep Neural Network Compression: Challenges, Overview, and Solutions <https://arxiv.org/pdf/2010.03954.pdf>`_
 - `An Overview of Neural Network Compression <https://arxiv.org/pdf/2006.03669.pdf>`_
+- `A Survey of Model Compression and Acceleration for Deep Neural Networks <https://arxiv.org/pdf/1710.09282.pdf>`_

 **2021**